 Do not replicate registers used for synchronizing signals that cross clock domains.
-The presence of ASYNC_REG attribute on these registers prevents the tool from replicating these registers.
-If the synchronizing chain has a very high fanout and there is a need for replication in order to meet the timing, the last flop might be replicated by removing the ASYNC_REG attribute on it.
-However, this register is then no longer a part of the synchronization chain.
+The presence of the ASYNC_REG attribute on these registers prevents the tool from replicating these registers.
+If the synchronizing chain has a very high fanout and replication must meet

-The following table gives an indicative guideline on the number of fanouts that might be acceptable for your design.
+The following table provides guidelines on the number of fanouts that might be acceptable for your design.